Miralllll/resume_builder/README.md

-My project is the resume builder, which offers this service by filling out diverse forms or modifying the latex of the resume template.
+&nbsp; My project is the resume builder, which offers this service by filling out diverse forms or modifying the latex of the resume template.
 The main idea is that it has to help users to build a resume with flexible questionaries represented as forms.
 To be more specific, users will have the power to decide, for instance, in the work experience section, how many experiences